milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Right not to be subject to automated decision making: You may have a right not to be subject to a decision made solely using automated means, where such decision would have a legal effect on you or produce a similarly significant effect.

+For any other requests, or if you are unable to exercise your rights using any of the methods explained above, please contact privacy@netflix.com.

 You can exercise the rights described above when we receive a verified request in accordance with applicable law.

 Communication and Marketing Preferences

 Email and Text Messages.
 If you no longer want to receive certain communications from us via email or text message, please access the “Notification settings” option for the relevant profile within the “Account” section of our website.
 Alternatively, click the “unsubscribe” link in the email or reply STOP (or as otherwise instructed) to the text message (note: you may receive a confirmation text message in this case).
 Please note that you cannot unsubscribe from transactional messages from us, such as messages relating to your account transactions.
+If you consent to receive Netflix communications on your phone number such as through text messages, we do not disclose your phone number or your consent to third parties (or affiliates) for their own promotional or direct marketing purposes.

 Push Notifications.
 You can choose to receive mobile push notifications from Netflix.
 Netflix will send you push notifications from time to time in accordance with any notification preferences you have set on your mobile device.
 If you later decide you no longer want to receive these notifications, you can use your mobile device’s settings to turn them off (or via the “Notification settings” described in the preceding section).
 Please note that individual Netflix games may have their own push notifications (you can use your mobile device's settings functionality to turn them off).
 We also offer push notifications on certain web browsers.
 If you agree to receive those notifications and later decide you no longer want to receive them, you can use your browser’s settings to turn them off.

 Matched Identifier Communications from Netflix.
-Some third party services allow us to reach users with online marketing about Netflix content or the Netflix service by sending privacy protected contact information to the third party.
-Privacy protected contact information means we use pseudonymization technologies (such as hashing) to convert the original contact information (such as an email address or phone number) into a value (typically a long alphanumeric sequence of characters) that cannot, by itself, reveal your identity or contact information.
-The third party compares Netflix’s privacy protected contact information with privacy protected contact information in its own database and there will be a match only if you have used the same contact information with both Netflix and the third party.
+Some third party services allow us to reach users with online marketing about Netflix content or the Netflix service by sending privacy protective contact information to the third party.
+Privacy protective contact information means we use pseudonymization technologies (such as hashing) to convert the original contact information (such as an email address or phone number) into a value (typically a long alphanumeric sequence of characters) that cannot, by itself, reveal your identity or contact information.
+The third party compares Netflix’s privacy protective contact information with privacy protective contact information in its own database and there will be a match only if you have used the same contact information with both Netflix and the third party.
 If there is a match, Netflix can then choose whether or not to send Netflix marketing to you on that third party service, and can optimize and better measure the effectiveness of such marketing.
-You can indicate your choices regarding the Matched Identifier Communications in the “Privacy and data settings” (for the relevant profile) within the “Account” section of our website.
+You can indicate your choices regarding the Matched Identifier Communications on third party services in the “Privacy and data settings” (for the relevant profile) within the “Account” section of our website.

 Marketing of the Netflix service using cookies and similar technologies.
 To exercise choice around cookies or resettable device IDs collected for marketing of the Netflix service or Netflix content on third party service, please use the tools described in the “Cookies and other Technologies” section below.

 Advertising Choices

-Behavioral Advertising Choices
+Behavioral Advertising Choices for Advertisements on Netflix

-We respect your behavioral advertising preferences, and you can turn off behavioral advertisements at any time by changing the “Behavioral Advertising” setting located in the “Privacy and data settings” menu (for the relevant profile) of the “Account” section of our website.
+We respect your Behavioral Advertising preferences, as applicable.
+If you are eligible for Behavioral Advertisements, a “Behavioral Advertising” setting will be available to you in the “Privacy and data settings” menu (for the relevant profile) of the “Account” section of our website that you can adjust at any time.

-If your behavioral advertisements setting is off, you will still see Advertisements, but they will be non-behavioral advertisements.
+If your Behavioral Advertisements setting is off, you will still see advertisements, but they will be non-behavioral advertisements.

-An option to opt out is not provided in a Kids profile because we do not engage in behavioral advertising on Kids profiles.
+An option to opt out is not provided in a Kids profile because we do not engage in Behavioral Advertising on Kids profiles.

 Digital Advertising Alliance Opt Out Control

-Netflix supports the following self-regulatory programs, which provide additional privacy choices for behavioral advertising:
+Netflix supports the following self-regulatory programs, which provide additional privacy choices for Behavioral Advertising:

 In Europe: European Interactive Digital Advertising Alliance (EDAA)